uchicago-cs/mpcs52030/website/syllabus.rst

 hole of OS implementations; however, if you can get a copy (or check one out from the library), it can provide detailed insights on how certain OS features are implemented in a real OS.

+Finally, the following free textbook can also be a valuable resource:

+- `Operating Systems: Three Easy Pieces <http://pages.cs.wisc.edu/~remzi/OSTEP/>`_, Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.
+2015.

 Grading
 ~~~~~~~